Chart Color Schemes

 Warragamba - Silverdale's population is younger than the national pattern

-At age 34 years, Warragamba-Silverdale's median age is lower than Greater Sydney's average of 37 years, and considerably younger than Australia's median age of 38 years.
-Compared to Greater Sydney, Warragamba-Silverdale has a higher proportion of residents aged 5-14 years (14.9%) but fewer residents aged 75-84 years (3.0%).
-Between the 2021 Census and now, the population aged 25 to 34 years has grown from 14.2% to 15.3%, while the population aged 45 to 54 years has declined from 13.9% to 11.9%.
-Population forecasts for 2041 indicate significant demographic changes in Warragamba-Silverdale, with the strongest projected growth in the 65 to 74 age group (40%), adding 218 residents to reach a total of 768.
-Residents aged 65 years and above are expected to drive 56% of population growth, reflecting broader demographic aging trends.
-Conversely, population declines are projected for the 0-4 and 25-34 age cohorts.
+Warragamba-Silverdale's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's median age of 38 years.
+Compared to Greater Sydney, Warragamba-Silverdale has a higher proportion of residents aged 5-14 (14.9%) but fewer residents aged 75-84 (3.0%).
+Between the 2021 Census and now, the population aged 25-34 has increased from 14.2% to 15.3%, while the proportion of those aged 45-54 has decreased from 13.9% to 11.9%.
+By 2041, demographic projections indicate significant changes in Warragamba-Silverdale's population structure.
+The 65-74 age group is expected to grow by 40%, adding 218 residents to reach a total of 768.
+Residents aged 65 and above are projected to drive 56% of the population growth, highlighting aging trends in the demographic.
+Conversely, declines are forecast for the 0-4 and 25-34 age cohorts.